New Hope High School (Mississippi)

-New Hope High School is located in Columbus, Mississippi, US.
+New Hope High School is located in New Hope, Mississippi, US, with a Columbus postal address.
 It is part of the Lowndes County School District.
 The principal of the school as of 2013 is Matt Smith.

 Demographics

 In 2006–2007, New Hope's student body was White (non-Hispanic) 64%, Black (non-Hispanic) 35%, all others 1%.

 Advanced Placement courses

 New Hope offers a variety of Advanced Placement courses; a few examples are AP Biology, Statistics, Physics, and Calculus.